corpix/screen-share/README.md

 For example:

 - I don't like bash, but it was written in bash, so this is an issue I may address in the future.
-- It is not feature rich and don't allow you to replace tmux with something other for eaxmple.
+- It is not feature rich

 ## Presenter requirements